Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 3. Classification

-Applications are categorized according to their future role.
+Applications are categorized according to their planned future role.

 Typical classifications include: